Pawancod/MemoryDb-Vector-Search/README.md

 This project demonstrates how to perform vector search using AWS MemoryDB for Redis.
 The application stores questions and answers (Q&A) pairs along with their vector representations in Redis and retrieves the most relevant answer based on a user's query using vector similarity search.

 **Note:**
 - **Local Environment:** (can only be done via VPN on local)The code only serves the flow and Logic behind the vector search .
 However, AWS MemoryDB can only be accessed internally; external access is discouraged by AWS.
 Therefore, this setup should be deployed on machines like EC2 within the VPC with fine changes .
+- **Note:** MemoryDB with vector earch is in preview state and is only present in some regions g us-east-1, make sure we have everything setup in the availability zone only
 - **Purpose:** The code serves as a demonstration of the flow and logic for vector search.